samueleaton/knucklebone/README.md

 })
 ```
 ####The `each` Method
 The `each()` method allows for easy manipulation of the response data.
-It takes a function that will be applied to each response. (*only arrays of multiple responses have the `each` method*)
+It takes a function that will be applied to each response.
 ```javascript
 knucklebone()
 .get(["cats.json", "dogs.json", "rabbits.json"])